CoderDojo-Content/Beginner-HTML-CSS/en/making-a-menu.md

-1. Now that you've got a homepage and links to your other pages, wouldn't it be nice to put the links into a menu bar like many websites have?
-Here's where the stylesheet comes in handy.
-By adding some rules you can transform your list into a menu!
+1. Now that you've got a homepage and links to your other pages, let's move the links to a menu bar at the top of the page, like many websites have.
-2. Before you start, you should move the list into a special `nav` section at the top of the page.
-Just below the opening &lt;body&gt; tag, type the following:
+2. Just below the opening &lt;body&gt; tag, type the following:

    ```
    <nav>